orbforge/orb-docs/docs/orb-app/orb-app-at-a-glance.md

 Now that you're familiar with the app interface, check out these guides to learn more:

-- [Orb summary view](/docs/orb-app/orb-summary-view.md) - Learn about the Orb Summary
+- [Orb Summary View](/docs/orb-app/orb-summary-view.md) - Learn about the Orb Summary
-- [Orb detail view](/docs/orb-app/orb-detail-view.md) - Explore the detailed metrics available for each sensor
+- [Orb Detail View](/docs/orb-app/orb-detail-view.md) - Explore the detailed metrics available for each sensor
-- [Orb scores & metrics](/docs/orb-app/orb-scores-metrics.md) - Understand how Orb measures your network
+- [Orb Scores & Metrics](/docs/orb-app/orb-scores-metrics.md) - Understand how Orb measures your network